StatCan/time-series-library/README.md

 ]
 ```

-<a name="Vector.tetraAnnual"></a>
+<a name="Vector.quinquennial"></a>
-### tetraAnnual(mode)
+### quinquennial(mode)

-Converts the frequency of a vector to tetra-annual (every 5 years).
+Converts the frequency of a vector to quinquennial (every 5 years).

 The parameter **mode** is optional and can be one of the following strings:
-- `"last"`: Takes the last reference period of each tetra-annum (Default).
+- `"last"`: Takes the last reference period of each quinquennium (Default).
-- `"sum"`: Takes the sum of each tetra-annum.
+- `"sum"`: Takes the sum of each quinquennium.
-- `"average"`: Takes the average of each tetra-annum.
+- `"average"`: Takes the average of each quinquennium.
-- `"max"`: Takes the maximum value of each tetra-annum.
+- `"max"`: Takes the maximum value of each quinquennium.
-- `"min"`: Takes the minimum value of each tetra-annum.
+- `"min"`: Takes the minimum value of each quinquennium.

 Example:
 ```javascript